 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
 For the rectangular loaf, I did a single slash down the middle starting from the very top to the very bottom.
 This long slash lets the dough rise upward only through the score, creating an excellent stretching look as the loaf expands in the oven.

 Place the dough into the combo cooker, cover with the lid, and bake for 25 minutes.
-After this time, remove the lid of the combo cooker (you can place it in the oven next to the bottom half or remove it) and cook for an additional 35 minutes at 440ºF.
+After this time, remove the lid of the combo cooker (you can place it in the oven next to the bottom half or remove it) and bake for an additional 35 minutes.
 Below you can see the loaf I shaped into a boule in the cooker just after taking off the lid—excellent oven spring.
 I was tempted to pluck out a few of those walnuts, only the fear of searing my arm on the pan kept me at bay.

 Both loaves had incredibly brittle crusts.
 The rectangular batard had beautiful coloring due to the long score, causing the inside of the score to remain a lighter color while the “ears” colored much darker.
 The small air bubbles on the skin also contributed to the brittle outside.